krgn/developing-fsharp-on-nixos/src/03_nix.md

 To use _nix_ for package management we will need to:

 > 1) create and maintain packages for nuget dependendcies
-> 2) generate reference entries in .fsproj files linking-in store paths to _DLLs_
+> 2) generate reference entries in .fsproj files to link store paths to _DLLs_
-> 3) repeat process for all dependencies
+> 3) disable automatic package restore

 <div class="notes">
 * SHOW EXAMPLE .fsproject